History

 In 1999, Mind Forward began the Assisted Living Program (previously called Life Long Living), consisting of our Conover, Britannia and Windsor Hill residences, housing multiple individuals with varying cognitive abilities.

-Our PHD West location opened up in 2002, serving the hardest to serve in the province.
-Several individuals were repatriated from the United States with 9 placements at West and several others were accepted by our sister agency Head Injury Rehabilitation Ontario (HIRO).
+Our Mind Forward West location opened up in 2002, serving the hardest to serve in the province.
+Several individuals were repatriated from the United States with 9 placements at West and several others were accepted by our sister agency Head Injury Rehabilitation Ontario (HIRO)

 In 2008, Mind Forward began its seniors program, assisting Long Term Care teams in stabilizing responsive behaviors, allowing individuals to maintain their placements in the home and reducing antipsychotic medications.